This article applies to the Google Nest Learning Thermostat (3rd gen) only.

 Support for multistage heating and cooling varies between Nest thermostat models:

 - The Nest Thermostat E supports one stage of heating, one stage of cooling, and a second stage of either heating or cooling.
 You’ll need to manually set the / OB connector as your second stage in the Equipment menu.
-If you need help, contact a local pro.
+If you need help, contact a local HVAC professional.

 - The 2nd and 3rd generation Nest Learning Thermostats support up to three stages of heating and two stages of cooling for conventional systems, and two stages of heating and cooling with auxiliary heat for heat pumps.